anarchocactus/Marlin/README.md

 There are also custom E-Steps and maybe some other specifics that may not apply to your printer.
 So please carefully review and understand the settings to avoid damage.
 If in doubt make a diff against the example configuration mentioned above.
 As for now there should be no problems when using this configuration as-is.
 But always mind the disclaimer!

-### Calibration
+### Setup and Calibration

-Calibration is something FLSUN has not provided for in their LCD menu.
-For the "normal" user they rather appear to rely on the values that are manually configurable in the robin_nano_config file or even hard-coded defaults in the firmware.
-The first steps instructions do not trigger calibration but rather auto-leveling.
-This a difference and can be easily confused, as it happened to me as I had no experience with Delta printers before.

-While the calibration can be triggered by the corresponding menu item the neccessary adjustment of the probe offset is a very manual process.
-To the rescue comes the Probe Offset Wizard that can be enabled.
-The calibration process would then roughly resemble the one in the original firmware.
+The first step should be to set the correct Z probe offset.
+Adjustment of the probe offset is a very manual process.
+To the rescue comes the Probe Offset Wizard that can be enabled in the firmware and then can be used from the LCD.
 There is however one major problem: When using the Wizard it does not disable soft endstops so you cannot adjust z below zero.
-I have filed a bug for it (https://github.com/MarlinFirmware/Marlin/issues/20848)
+I have filed a bug for it (https://github.com/MarlinFirmware/Marlin/issues/20848).
 But there is a workaround by manually setting M211 S0 and/or by enabling a corresponing menu item in the firmware und using that for triggering soft endstops.
 Be careful what you do as there is good chance to crash the nozzle into the bed by accident when using the touch screen!
-Also note NOZZLE_TO_PROBE_OFFSET setting in configuration.h.
-Default is -18 and should be save for a stock printer. -19.75 reduces the distance between nozzle and bed.
-This is the setting that must be ajusted after auto calibration.

-The entire calibration now works as follows (at least for me):
+Setting the Z probe offset works as follows (at least for me):

-1. Start the calibration process (config/delta calibration/auto calibration) with the probe mounted.
-This takes pretty long as Marlin goes through up to seven iterations when doing it for the first time
-2. When finished, store settings
+1. If neccessary, auto-home otherwise you will not be able to mount the probe if the nozzle is too close to the bed
+2. Mount the probe
 3. Disable soft endstops
-4. Start the Probe Offset Wizard (advanced settings) still with the probe mounted
+4. Start the Probe Offset Wizard (advanced settings)
 5. Remove the probe after z reference probing (be careful not to move the print head)
 6. Dial in the probe z offset using paper or feeler gauge or something
 7. When finished, store settings